sharpedmimishee/Invadium/README.md

 # Invadium
+A strategy game.
+Q. Why do you(means sharpedmimisee) make this?
-A strategy game because I want to play it. (’・ω・｀)
+Because I want to play it. (’・ω・｀)